ainalmalek/UrbanMart_E-commerce_Sales_Profitability_Analytics/README.md

 ### Objective

-> To analyse e-commerce sales and customer transaction data over the available reporting period to identify key revenue drivers, customer segments, product and regional performance, discount effectiveness, and opportunities for improving sales and profitability.
+> To analyse e-commerce sales and customer transaction data over the available reporting period to identify key revenue drivers, product and regional performance, discount effectiveness, and opportunities for improving sales and profitability.

 ---